CMTA/CMTAT/doc/modules/pause.md

 ##### Description:

 Pause all the token transfers.
-This function doesn't affect forced transfers, issuance, redemption, and approves.
+This function doesn't affect issuance, redemption, and approves.
 Only authorized users are allowed to call this function.

 #### `unpause()`